electronicengine/Dallama/README.md

 Note:
 1. Use JVM 1.8 Version
 2. Gradle 8.2 Version
 3. copy the project folder under llama.cpp/examples/  and make project.

+4. //toDo

+   1. will add detailed llama configuration params
+   2. will add system prompt
+   3. will add RAG and embeddings